-- Vermont State House, Montpelier – Visit one the oldest and best-preserved statehouses in the smallest capital city in Montpelier.
+- Vermont State House, Montpelier – Visit one of the oldest and best-preserved statehouses in the smallest capital city in Montpelier.
 Free guided tours are available every day in the summer.

 - Ziemke Glass Blowing Studio, Waterbury – Watch Glenn Ziemke create masterpiece after masterpiece from molten glass.
 This is a mesmerizing experience!

-We’ve adventured in lots Vermont State Parks this year, and Little River State Park is definitely our top choice for families.
+We’ve adventured in lots Vermont State Parks this year, and Little River State Park is our top choice for families.
 It offers the perfect mix of fun and relaxation and is a great base camp for families exploring the surrounding Green Mountains.

 - Camp on a Farm in Rural Vermont